A List of Ancient Mosaics That Are Still Beautiful Today

 Short Mosaic History

-In the 7th century, they started making their way into Islamic cultures, where they were used to create geometrical shapes that were often found on building fronts.
+In the 7th century, they started making their way into Islamic cultures, where they were used to create geometric mosaic art that were often found on building fronts.
 In the Middle Ages, they became a great piece of Byzantine art, being used to create detailed portraits.
 Renaissance artists were no fans of mosaic art, but their attempt to kill it was abolished by modernists, who revived the practice of mosaics thanks to artists like the great Antonio Gaudi.

 Back in the 4th century, the history of Greece was more active than ever.
 That’s when stone mosaics became popular, held together by stipes of clay that were meant to also separate the colors.
 They were rich in emblems (the mosaic part that’s featured in the center of floor mosaics).
 This emblem was actually a detailed picture that was created with very small material fragments.

-Roman mosaics are characterized through a very simple style: one that blends black and white tiles to create basic geometrical patterns.
+Roman mosaics are characterized through a very simple style: one that blends black and white tiles to create basic geometrical mosaic patterns.
 With these patterns, Roman mosaics recreated plant or animal shapes.
 Just as the Roman empire expanded, so did the art of mosaics.
 By using small square pieces of natural materials, Romans formed lines of different colors.
 Images were not excessive in details, while the background and frames were mostly in neutral colors.
 This helped underline the basic theme.
-Amongst some of the most popular themes of Roman mosaics, we have to mention: gladiators in their fights with animals, animals fighting amongst themselves, scenes that depicted the every-day Roman life, mythological figures and creatures, seasons, etc.
+Among some of the best Roman mosaics in the world, we have to mention: gladiators in their fights with animals, animals fighting amongst themselves, scenes that depicted the every-day Roman life, mythological figures and creatures, seasons, etc.

 Beautiful Ancient Mosaics